aksss123/facial-recognition/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 ### Setup

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 ```
 pip install -r requirements.txt